What is Website Optimization for SEO? Strategies and Goals

 2. Time on page

 Your website may have a low time on page before beginning SEO.
-This might be due to low-quality content that doesn’t appeal to the user or that fails to match the search query’s intent.
+This might be due to low-quality content that or that fails to match the search intent.
 Ensuring that the quality of your content is high is one of the most important aspects of SEO.

 3. Bounce rate